mrkraimer/testPython/dynamicplot/README.md

-# testPython/dynamicplot 2020.03.11
+# testPython/dynamicplot 2020.03.16

-This is code that produces plots similar to **testPython/matplot** but dynamically.
+This is code that produces dynamic image plots.
 Dynamically means that the viewer shows the curve growing as the number of points increases.

-In addition an attempt is made to do everything using both pvapy and p4p, which are two different python wrappers for pvAccess/pvData.
+Implementations are provided for both pvapy and p4p, which are two different python wrappers for pvAccess/pvData.

-Below problems are described that discusses some problems with pvapy and p4p.

 Below there are instructions for